 - Community skills: social interaction such as shopping, library, attendance at social events, and community outreach opportunities

 Also, you can refer to the Services Provided page to find out more.

 Where are the Adult Action Centers located?

-C.E.R.T.S., Inc. has two Adult Action Centers in Delaware: one is in Newark, New Castle County, and the other is in Smyrna, Kent County.
+C.E.R.T.S. has two Adult Action Centers in Delaware: one is in New Castle, New Castle County, and the other is in Smyrna, Kent County.
 Please refer to the locations page for more information.

-Will C.E.R.T.S., Inc. provide transportation to and from the centers?
+Will C.E.R.T.S. provide transportation to and from the centers?

 - DART Paratransit (an application must be completed and approved if not already done)

 - Logisticare (a regional dispatch company working with a network of private transportation companies to provide an alternative to Paratransit)

 - Family members/group homes can drive the participant to and from the Adult Action Center